Roofstock Review 2023: Everything You Need To Know

 Here are some key features of Roofstock:

-- Roofstock offers a 30-day money-back guarantee for buyers and free property relisting for sellers.
+- Roofstock offers a 30-day money-back guarantee on eligible Roofstock-certified SFR properties for buyers and free property relisting for sellers.

 - Roofstock matches investors with property managers to oversee rental property.

 - Investors can live anywhere in the world and invest in Roofstock’s marketplace.

 - Roofstock’s property management services allow investors to have a hands-off approach while generating passive income.

 - No showing, disruption of tenants or out-of-pocket costs are necessary to list or sell.

 - Roofstock platform and processes are designed for sight-unseen purchases.

 Roofstock has conducted over $5 billion in transactions and won a number of technology and best-employer awards from major business publications.
 However, the company is not accredited by the Better Business Bureau.
 The BBB gives it an A rating based on Roofstock’s response to three complaints, two of which were filed within the last 12 months.
 Of those two, one was a tenant issue, and one was filed by a property owner over invoices for repairs made by Roofstock’s property management company.